2014 Thunderstock/V-8 Warrior Rules

 - Stock replacement shocks: no extensions, steel body, non-adjustable factory stock locations.
 Must be only, must be steel, and factory mounting.
 Can run 50/50 steel body racing shock.
 Split valve shocks are OK.
 No adjustable shocks.
-No take apart revalveable shocks or the equivalent.

 - Shock claimer rule, $60 per shock and must forfeit own shocks.
 Driver claiming shock(s) must have finished in top 5 and be on the lead lap.
 Procedure for shock claimer is the same as the protest procedure listed at the end of the rules.

 - Steering components must be stock for make, year, and model of car.
 Quick release allowed.
 No quick steer.
 Aftermarket power steering pump allowed.

 - Factory replacement offset upper control arm shaft ok.